marciamota/JavaScript-Exercises/Exercise004/README.md

     numbers = [1,3,6,2]
 Output:
     3 + 2 = 5
-    if there is no such combinatio output 'not found'
+    if there is no such combination then output 'not found'

 # Exercise 2.2
 # Exercise description